marnelfr/back-to-symfony/README.md

 However, every service in the container is not autowireable.
 Those who actually are can be display by the command ``debug:autowiring``.

+## Environments
+We have three environments in symfony: prod, dev, and test.
+At the entry point of our app, the Kernel is instantiated with our environment and the debug mode.\
+Base on that, our config files are loaded.
+We can have 3 types of config for each environment.
+The default config is loaded and then overwrite by the configuration of our environment.